-Emissions of $SO_2$ , $NO_x$ and particles from ships are the focus of regulation by the International Maritime Organisation, $EU^{91}$ and MS through e.g. emission control areas (ECAs).
-Environmental developments include scrubbers on exhaust pipes but also the use of fuels with low content of sulphur. $CO_2$ emissions are tackled by means of more energy efficient ships with regards to engines and ship design as well as greener fuels such as liquid natural gas (LNG).
+Emissions of SO_2 , NO_x and particles from ships are the focus of regulation by the International Maritime Organisation, EU^{90} and MS through, for example, emission control areas (ECAs).
+Environmental developments include scrubbers on exhaust pipes but also the use of fuels with low content of sulphur.
+CO_2 emissions are tackled by means of more energy efficient ships with regards to engines and ship design as well as greener fuels such as liquid natural gas (LNG).